Support & Action in These Troubling Times

 Suddenly our government doesn’t feel protective to us any longer.
 We fear for ourselves and for our neighbors and friends.
 So many of us feel helpless to make any kind of meaningful change.
 At Immanuel we are holding forums on Saturdays in which we can support each other and think of ways we can help.
 We’ve held a few rallies at the corner of Farmington and Woodland so that others driving by can see that we are protesting the unfair and illegal actions being taken by the new administration.
 The power we have is fueled by God’s abundant love and the LOVE we have for each other.
 And that’s a mighty powerful way to affect the world.

-This page has been created and is updated regularly to hold resources for plans in the future to continue our Stand Outs, our Support & Actions Groups, and any other information.
+This page has been created and is updated regularly to hold resources for plans in the future to continue our Stand UP!s, our Support & Actions Groups, and any other information.

 We'll be in Immanuel's Fellowship Hall from 10am to 11:30am to support each other and to support the people and the laws at risk under the new federal executive orders and actions.
 Come at 9:45am for refreshments and conversation.
 Please consider inviting a friend.
 ALL ARE WELCOME!